BeRo1985/pasvulkan/docs/canvas_transparency_rendering.md

 ## 🆚 1.
 Coverage Buffer Technique Comparison

 The TpvCanvas method **Coverage-Mask-Then-Cover** is essentially a **Coverage-based Depth Sorting Alternative**.
 Its core idea is: **The shape with the highest 32-bit stamp+coverage value to "own" a pixel determines that pixel's final color**, thereby avoiding complex depth sorting or depth peeling.
 Many modern engines use similar ideas, but implementation details vary.
+In the following text, TpvCanvas's stamp ID is referred to as "Shape ID / Stamp ID" for clarity to those familiar with other engines.

 ### 1. Technical Implementation Comparison